fungsi1984/rusty/README.md

 ### notes
+- 1,
+    1-10, how handling index as i32 not usize
 - 2, optimize for someone hate .unwrap()
     - 2-4, get rid of unwrap() with Some()
     - 2-5, use pattern matching like match with Some()